Deuring's mass formula of a Mumford family: A direct-tensor decomposition of the universal filtered Dieudonn e module over a formal neighborhood

 Recall the following notion of $\sO_{\mathfrak p}$-divisible modules due to Drinfel'd (see Appendix \cite{Car}): \begin{definition} Let $S=\Spec R$ be an $\sO_{\mathfrak p}$-scheme.
 An $\sO_{\mathfrak p}$-divisible module over $S$ is a pair $(G,f)$ consisting of a $p$-divisible group $G$ over $S$ and an action of $\sO_{\mathfrak p}$ on $G$:

-satisfying \begin{itemize} \item [(a)] $f(1)$ is the identity, \item [(b)] $G^0$ (the connected part of $G$) is of dimension 1, \item [(c)] the derivation of $f$, $f': \sO_{\mathfrak p}\to \End(Lie(G))=R$ coincides with the structural morphism $\sO_{\mathfrak p}\to R$. \end{itemize} \end{definition} By the fundamental theorem of Breuil (see Corollary 3.2.4, Theorem 3.2.5 \cite{Br}), the $\Gal_E$-lattice $V_1$ corresponds to a $p$-divisible group $B$ over $\sO_E$. \begin{lemma} The corresponding $p$-divisible group $B$ is an $\sO_{\mathfrak p}$-divisible module over $\sO_E$ of height 2. \end{lemma} \begin{proof} By construction, one has the inclusion Since the functor of Breuil is an anti-equivalence of categories, one obtains an inclusion as well
+satisfying \begin{itemize} \item [(a)] $f(1)$ is the identity, \item [(b)] $G^0$ (the connected part of $G$) is of dimension 1, \item [(c)] the derivation of $f$, $f': \sO_{\mathfrak p}\to \End(Lie(G))=R$ coincides with the structural morphism $\sO_{\mathfrak p}\to R$. \end{itemize} \end{definition} By the fundamental theorem of C. Breuil (see Corollary 3.2.4, Theorem 3.2.5 \cite{Br}), the $\Gal_E$-lattice $V_1$ corresponds to a $p$-divisible group $B$ over $\sO_E$. \begin{lemma} The corresponding $p$-divisible group $B$ is an $\sO_{\mathfrak p}$-divisible module over $\sO_E$ of height 2. \end{lemma} \begin{proof} By construction, one has the inclusion $\Z_{p^r}\subset End_{\Gal_E}(V_1)$.
+Since the functor of Breuil is an anti-equivalence of categories, one obtains an inclusion as well $ \sO_{\mathfrak p}\cong\Z_{p^r}\subset End(B) $.
 The condition (a) is obvious.
 The condition (b) on the dimension of $G$ and the assertion on the height of $B$ follow from the Hodge-Tate weights of $V_1\otimes \Q_p$ given in Proposition \ref{possible newton slopes}.
 By taking the derivation of the inclusion, one obtains an inclusion of $\Z_p$-algebras $\sO_{\mathfrak p}\subset \sO_E$, which ought to be the structural morphism by the naturalness of the functor. \end{proof}